JakeRoggenbuck/hyperfind/README.md

 ## Why

 I still use dmenu and I used to use [rofi](https://github.com/JakeRoggenbuck/dotfiles/tree/main/rofi).
 I just want something that does Desktop apps and shows the icons.
 I also want something I can later add a vector search to.
 I want something that doesn't need to be configured, and that's opinionated and set up how I want by default.

+## Future

+I will add some stuff that makes my computer use easier.
+Not sure what that will be right now.